From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis

 Simultaneously recovering 3D structure from 2D images and estimating camera parameters is one of the long-standing and fundamental end-goals in computer vision~\cite{hartley2003multiple, schonberger2016structure, wang2025vggt}.
 A key challenge is the chicken-and-egg optimization problem~\cite{lin2021barf}: reliable reconstruction requires accurate camera parameters, while camera estimation, in turn, depends on consistent geometric correspondences from the reconstruction.
 While classical methods typically address this problem by utilizing sequential~\cite{lowe2004distinctive,rublee2011orb} and complex iterative optimization pipelines such as Bundle Adjustment (BA)~\cite{hartley2003multiple}, recent feed-forward 3D models~\cite{wang2024dust3r, tang2025mvdust3r, wang2025vggt} directly leverage end-to-end transformer architectures to learn from large-scale labeled 3D data, eschewing geometric post-processing almost entirely.
 However, collecting massive and high-quality 3D data remains costly and labor-intensive, posing a major limitation to the scalability of such data-driven approaches.

 To enable more scalable and generalizable 3D reconstruction, self-supervised novel view synthesis (NVS) methods~\cite{huang2025spfsplat, huang2025spfsplatv2, jiang2025rayzer, hong2024pf3plat, kang2025selfsplat} jointly learn 3D scene representations and camera poses without any 3D or pose annotations.
-This is achieved by rendering novel views using self-predicted poses to enforce photometric consistency supervision in 2D image space.
-However, due to the absence of ground-truth supervision, the inherent chicken-and-egg optimization problem becomes even more challenging for these self-supervised methods, often leading to instability or convergence toward degenerate solutions.
+This is typically achieved by rendering novel views using self-predicted poses and enforcing photometric consistency supervision in image space.
+However, in the absence of ground-truth supervision, the inherent chicken-and-egg optimization problem becomes even more challenging, often leading to instability or convergence toward degenerate solutions.
 To address this, some approaches perform scene reconstruction and rendering entirely in {latent} space~\cite{jiang2025rayzer, mitchel2025true}, thereby circumventing explicit 3D optimization.
 Others, based on {explicit} 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs}, rely on pretrained geometric priors~\cite{leroy2024mast3r, wang2025vggt, piccinelli2024unidepth, detone2018superpoint, lindenberger2023lightglue} obtained from supervised tasks, either for initialization~\cite{huang2025spfsplat, huang2025spfsplatv2, hong2024pf3plat} or as pseudo-labels~\cite{jiang2025anysplat}, to ensure convergence.
-Moreover, despite being pose-free, most of the existing approaches~\cite{huang2025spfsplat, huang2025spfsplatv2, hong2024pf3plat, kang2025selfsplat} still require ground-truth camera intrinsics to well-condition and stabilize learning, which impedes their scalability to uncalibrated, in-the-wild data.
-This raises a fundamental question: \textit{Can a deep network jointly learn explicit 3D geometry and camera poses entirely from 2D images, without any ground-truth annotations or pretrained priors?}
+Moreover, despite being pose-free, most of the existing approaches~\cite{huang2025spfsplat, huang2025spfsplatv2, hong2024pf3plat, kang2025selfsplat} still require ground-truth camera intrinsics to well-condition optimization, which impedes their scalability to uncalibrated, in-the-wild imagery.
+This raises a fundamental question: \textit{Can a deep network jointly learn explicit 3D geometry and camera poses entirely from multi-view images, without any ground-truth annotations or pretrained priors?}